-Prisoner’s Dilemma: A Detailed Exploration
+Prisoner’s Dilemma: A Comprehensive Guide

 Classic Scenario

-• Both stay silent: 1 year each.
+• Both silent: 1 year each.

 • Both confess: 5 years each.